Influence of fake news in Twitter during the 2016 US presidential election: Introduction

 \section{Introduction}

-Recent social and political events, such as the 2016 US presidential election\cite{Allcott2017}, have been marked by a growing number of so-called ``fake news'', i.e. deliberate misinformation, shared on social media platforms.
+Recent social and political events, such as the 2016 US presidential election\cite{Allcott2017}, have been marked by a growing number of so-called ``fake news'', i.e. fabricated information that disseminate deceptive content, or grossly distort actual news reports, shared on social media platforms.
 While misinformation and propaganda have existed since ancient times\cite{PoliticoFakeNews}, their importance and influence in the age of social media is still not clear.
 Indeed, massive digital misinformation has been designated as a major technological and geopolitical risk by the 2013 report of the World Economic Forum\cite{howell2013digital}.
-A substantial number of studies have recently investigated the phenomena of misinformation in online social networks such as Facebook\cite{Bessi2015PlosOne,Bessi2015,Mocanu2015,Bessi2015PlosTwo,Bessi2016,DelVicario2016} Twitter\cite{Shao2016,Vosoughi2018}, YouTube\cite{Bessi2016youtube} or Wikipedia\cite{Kumar2016}.
-These investigations, as well as theoretical modeling\cite{DelVicario2017SRep,Askitas2017}, suggest that confirmation bias\cite{Klayman1987} and social influence results in the emergence, in online social networks, of user communities with homogeneous beliefs, i.e. echo chambers, where unsubstantiated claims are as likely to propagate virally than other information\cite{Mocanu2015,Qiu2017}.
-A comprehensive investigation of the spread of true and false news in Twitter also showed that false news is characterized by a faster and broader diffusion than true news mainly due to the attraction of people to the novelty of false news\cite{Vosoughi2018}.
-The polarization in communities is also observed in the consumption of news in general\cite{Schmidt2017,DelVicario2017Brexit} and corresponds with political alignment\cite{Bakshy2015}.
-Recent works also revealed the role of bots, i.e. automated accounts, in the spread of misinformation\cite{Lee2006,Bessi2016Bots,Vosoughi2018}.
-In particular, Shao \textit{et al.} \cite{Shao2017} found that, during the 2016 US presidential election on Twitter, bots were responsible for the early promotion of misinformation and that they targeted influential users through replies and mentions.
+A substantial number of studies have recently investigated the phenomena of misinformation in online social networks such as Facebook\cite{Bessi2015PlosOne,Bessi2015,Mocanu2015,Bessi2015PlosTwo,Bessi2016,DelVicario2016,DelVicario2017} Twitter\cite{Shao2016,Vosoughi2018,DelVicario2017,Shao2018}, YouTube\cite{Bessi2016youtube} or Wikipedia\cite{Kumar2016}.
+These investigations, as well as theoretical modeling\cite{DelVicario2017SRep,Askitas2017}, suggest that confirmation bias\cite{Klayman1987} and social influence results in the emergence, in online social networks, {of user communities that share similar beliefs about specific topics, i.e. echo chambers, where unsubstantiated claims or true information, aligned with these beliefs, are as likely to propagate virally\cite{Mocanu2015,Qiu2017} }.
+A comprehensive investigation of the spread of true and false news in Twitter also showed that false news is characterized by a faster and broader diffusion than true news mainly due to the attraction of the novelty of false news\cite{Vosoughi2018}.
+A polarization in communities is also observed in the consumption of news in general\cite{Schmidt2017,DelVicario2017Brexit} and corresponds with political alignment\cite{Bakshy2015}.
+Recent works also revealed the role of bots, i.e. automated accounts, in the spread of misinformation\cite{Lee2006,Bessi2016Bots,Ferrara2016,Vosoughi2018}.
+In particular, Shao \textit{et al.} found that, during the 2016 US presidential election on Twitter, bots were responsible for the early promotion of misinformation, that they targeted influential users through replies and mentions\cite{Shao2017} { and that the sharing of fact-checking articles nearly disappears in the core of the network, while social bots proliferate\cite{Shao2018}}.
 These results have raised the question of whether such misinformation campaigns could alter public opinion and endanger the integrity of the presidential election\cite{Bessi2016Bots}.\\